Private homepage – Hans-Georg Michna

 The solution to the uphill problem is to accelerate while rolling without raising the nose (and with it the drag), until you reach or very nearly reach the best climb speed of 59 kt.
 Only then raise the nose, lift off, and climb.

 If your runway is rough, but has plenty of length, like Mweiga, what you can do to relieve your gear of as much load as possible, is a careful compromise.
 Raise the nose, but raise it only slightly to avoid creating too much drag, but do not yet try to lift off.
-Thus you will take some load off the wheels without actually taking off at a too low speed and thereby creating a deadly amount of drag.
-With this procedure lift off only when reaching 59 kt.
+Thus you will take some, but not all load off the wheels without actually taking off at a too low speed and thereby creating a deadly amount of drag.
+With this procedure also lift off only when reaching 59 kt.

 During the takeoff roll, compare your speed to the remaining runway.
 You should be at 59 kt and thus get airborne after no more than 600 m of runway.
 Since Mweiga is a kilometer long, You can still abandon the takeoff and bring the plane to a stop before the end of the runway, if you notice that you are not reaching 59 kt when you have only another 400 m to go.
 This is actually a simple version of the balanced field length concept used for bigger aeroplanes.